Rachel Bauer, PharmD, BCPS, BCPP

 Self-Reflection

-I only talk about my experience to draw attention to some traps that people can fall into when working in mental health.
-One is that we cognitively understand mental illness; that can lead us to think that translates to insight, but it doesn’t always.
-Another is that the people who provide local mental healthcare are your colleagues.
-These professional connections can limit access to mental healthcare for providers.
-It doesn’t have to be that way, though.
-Almost 80% of all antidepressants are prescribed by primary care providers (PCPs).10 My PCP was more than competent and caring.
+I talk about my experience to also draw attention to some thought-traps that people can fall into when working in mental health.
+One is that we cognitively understand mental illness and treatment.
+That can lead us to think we should already have the tools and skills to heal ourselves, but it doesn’t work that way.
+Another challenge is that the people who provide local mental healthcare are our colleagues.
+These professional connections can feel like they limit options for access to mental healthcare, especially when health insurance plans are tied to the healthcare systems we work for.
+It doesn’t have to be a barrier, though.
+Almost 80% of all antidepressants are prescribed by primary care providers (PCPs),16 and that can be a simple place to start.
+My PCP was more than competent and caring.
 She created an environment that I felt comfortable and safe in.
-The HR department at my job regularly conducted “Month-6 Stay Interviews” to reduce employee turnover.
-I’d delayed mine because I was afraid of what would happen.
+Another helpful program was the human resources department (HR) at my job regularly conducted “Month-6 Stay Interviews” to reduce employee turnover.
+I’d delayed mine because I was afraid of what would happen, and talking to HR is can be very intimidating.
 When I finally agreed to the interview, I was honest.
 HR advised to utilize the employee assistance program (EAP), and that gave me an opportunity to get counseling.
 EAP would have continued to help me, but another job in a different healthcare system opened a couple of months later.
 My new position has a healthy, supportive work environment and actually is my dream job.
-I realize now that a lot of what I went through was because I was a new practitioner and didn’t have much experience navigating difficult workplaces, setting professional boundaries, or advocating for myself.
-This is a real-life example of how implementing protective systems for employees and accessing them can work.
-It’s also hopefully some validation for new practitioners who are having a rough time.
-I’ve spoken to a lot of people who’ve had very similar experiences.
-You’re not alone.

 Grieving Loss